ezratturner/PlaylistApplication/README.md

 Two tables – artist, album
 ArtistID and songID are primary keys
 Created two tables within a database to persistently store data for the project.

+image of database relationship here

+Database architecture that will be used.

 "View Tables in Database"